 After a few months riding a thoroughbred at my place of work in the bitless, I had an interesting discovery one day.
 I was out on a trail with an experienced male rider on another thoroughbred.
 We were cantering up a hill when they decided to ‘race’ and both horses bolted.
 As we reached the top of the hill neck and neck I regained control of my horse (a female, in a bitless) while the man continued to gallop down the other side unable to stop his horse (a male, with a bit).
 It had a happy ending as his horse eventually stopped and no-one was hurt.
 However, ever since then I have had absolutely no worries about whether a horse can be controlled in a bitless bridle.
 Over the years I have experienced many other 'hairy' situations and each has reinforced my trust in the cross-under bitless bridle.

 When you first put the bridle on the cross-under straps appear slack.
-Once you take up the reins for the first time the straps will fit snug against the horse and remain there (much as a bit fits snug against the corners of a horses mouth, rather than hanging loosely inside it).
+When you take up the reins for the first time the straps will fit snug against the horse and remain there (much as a bit fits snug against the corners of a horses mouth, rather than hanging loosely inside it).
 The cross-under straps don’t ‘fall’ back out after using the reins, but if you stick your finger under one and pull on a rein, then release, you’ll feel how the pressure releases.
 I’ve done this at various points around the bridle, it’s quite fun and gives you a good idea of where the horse feels the pressure, so you get an insight into their experience.